ABOUT THE NEW YORK FOLKLORE SOCIETY

 - Continued publishing of Voices: The Journal of New York Folklore.

-- Cultural traditions through the Mentoring and Professional Development program which provides direct support to traditional and folk artists through short-term mentoring assistance and travel assistance.
+- Cultural traditions through the NYSCA Mentoring and Professional Development for the Traditional Arts – A Partnership with the New York Folklore Society which provides direct support to traditional and folk artists through short-term mentoring assistance and travel assistance.

 - Many and varied educational programs, including